Here are some campus resources to help you get started. For a full listing of all of the services offered on campus, visit the Campus Directory.

 Dean of Students

-The dean of students is the administrative official responsible for all non-academic student-related matters.
-The dean oversees the following offices and services: Counseling Center, Health Services, Judicial Affairs, Multicultural Affairs, Residence Life, and Student Activities.
-For a problem that cannot be resolved by these offices, contact the dean of students for assistance.
+The Vice President of Student Affairs is the administrative official responsible for all non-academic student-related matters.
+The Vice President oversees the following offices and services: Counseling Center, Health Services, Behavioral Misconduct, Residence Life, Student Activities, Public Safety and Athletics.
+For a problem that cannot be resolved by these offices, contact the Vice President Of Student Affairs.

 The DeSousa-Brent Program

 The DeSousa-Brent Scholars Program cultivates the academic and leadership potential of talented students from group that are traditionally under-represented in higher education.
 Contact: FJ Talley, Director of the DeSousa-Brent Scholars Program, Glendening Hall 220, 240-895-2185

 The Health Center offers medical care for minor injuries and illnesses to all full-time students who have submitted a completed health form.
 A member of the American College Health Association, the center is staffed by a full-time nurse practitioner and registered nurse, as well as by a part-time physician.
 Consultation and referral assistance are provided.
 Students are seen by appointment and on a walk-in basis as scheduling permits.
 Strict confidentiality of all records and information is maintained at all times.

 Contact: Deb Bello, Director

 Ethel Chance Hall, 240-895-4289